Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation

-\textbf{Meta evaluation for MAML module.} To examine the influence of the number of batches used to optimize our MAML module, Figure~\ref{fig:ablation_batch_unmt} shows the performance of our method with different numbers of batches used for optimization.
+To examine the influence of the number of batches used to optimize our MAML module, Figure~\ref{fig:ablation_batch_unmt} shows the performance of our method with different numbers of batches used for meta-optimization.
 We see that increasing the number of samples used for MAML optimization generally results in improved translation quality and efficiency.
 Naturally, using more batches will increase the exact time spent on our MAML module.
 However, the time taken by clients to send parameters for aggregation may be more critical than this optimization time, as the optimization process is performed only once in each round.

-\textbf{Additional experiments.} Other results on limited training data and the absence of initialized knowledge, as well as detailed discussions on our learned threshold and ablation studies with other datasets and data distributions, are available in Appendices~\ref{app:learnthreshold}--\ref{app:insufficient}.